dextropropoxyphene hydrochloride with paracetamol

 Do not take a double dose to make up for the dose that you missed.

 Taking more of this medicine does not necessarily mean greater pain relief.

 Immediately telephone your doctor, or Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else has taken too much DI-GESIC.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 While you are taking it

 You should avoid alcohol while you are taking DI-GESIC.
-This medicine and alcohol in combination are dangerous and may lead to symptoms of overdose (difficulty breathing, confusion, anxiety, severe drowsiness and dizziness).
+This medicine and alcohol in combination are dangerous and may lead to symptoms of overdose (difficulty breathing, confusion, anxiety, severe drowsiness and dizziness) and sudden death.

 Tell all doctors, dentists and pharmacists who are treating you that you are taking DI-GESIC.